And Back to Ghost We Go

 A while back I posted about how I was running on Octopress and to be honest it was a wonderful system to work with.
 You could set up posts and preview how everything would look before deploying it to our hosting provider and it was pretty easy to customize while at the same time packing a lot of power into its code.

 The problem arose when I tried to update it and ran into error messages by the dozen.
-Now in my defense I’m not excellent a code hacker of any sort and I’m also fairly new to Git and that’s a combination that means using a hacker orientated system like Octopress is a recipe for disaster.
+Now in my defence I’m not excellent a code hacker of any sort and I’m also fairly new to Git and that’s a combination that means using a hacker orientated system like Octopress is a recipe for disaster.
 I have been able to sort out most issues so far though using a lot of the community sites and also a bit of Google-fu.

 Unfortunately when I tried to upgrade my Octopress instance I just ended up making it worse and worse with each terminal command I threw at it.
 Eventually I decided to throw in the towel and admit defeat.